Financial Samurai

 The Proper Geoarbitrage Strategy: First Your City, Then Your Country, Then The World

 If you want to save money, the proper geoarbitrage strategy is not moving to a developing country to save money.
-That’s too disruptive for most people.
-The proper geoarbitage strategy isn’t relocating to another state either.
+That's too disruptive for most people, especially households with kids.
+The proper geoarbitage strategy isn't relocating to another state either.

 Instead, the the best geoarbitrage strategy is to first look within your own city.
 This way, there is minimal disruption and maximum cost-savings benefits.
 You won’t have to take a salary hit either.
 You’ll be surprised how much money you can save by moving just a few short miles away.

-Back in 2014, I moved five miles west in San Francisco and ended up saving 60% on living costs!
-Now, with the pandemic catalyzing more people move to the less dense side of San Francisco, prices are now going up faster.
+Back in 2014, I moved five miles west in San Francisco and ended up saving 40%+ on living costs!
+Then, in 2020, as fate would have it, the pandemic accelerated the demographic shift out west because more people were forced or able to work from home.

 My Desire To Geoarbitrage Eventually To Honolulu

-Believe me, I’ve been thinking about relocating out of San Francisco for years now.
-The high cost of living is high and it is getting more dense.
-The obsessive money culture is no longer appealing.
-Finally, I’d like to mix things up after living here since 2001.
+Believe me, I've been thinking about relocating out of San Francisco for years now.
+The high cost of living is high and it is only getting higher.
+Now that I've got to pay for two college tuitions, saving money is a must.
+The obsessive hustle culture in San Francisco is getting tiresome.
+Finally, I'd like to mix things up after living here since 2001.

 My number one geoarbitrage destination is Honolulu, Hawaii, a place where stress simply melts away.
 My stress level averages about a 5 out of 10 in San Francisco.
 However, it immediately goes down to a steady state 3 when I’m in Hawaii.